veo-labs/openveo-player/docs/index.md

 # What's OpenVeo Player?

-OpenVeo Player is an [AngularJS](https://angularjs.org/) directive to wrap an HTML5, Youtube or Vimeo player aiming to offer images synchronization and chapters.
+OpenVeo Player is an [AngularJS](https://angularjs.org/) component to wrap an HTML5, Youtube or Vimeo player aiming to offer images synchronization and points of interest (chapters, tags).

 ## Compatibility